<?xml version="1.0" encoding="UTF-8"?>

 <title>Scopes with BDC Reticles for Centerfire Rifles</title>

 <description>In the process of researching a new scope selection, I investigated the bullet drop compensation (BDC) reticles I found in scopes that I could afford to purchase.
 I saw no clear choice for my application.
 Each manufacturer’s BDC set-ups had advantages and disadvantages.
-Here is an overview of the different reticles I looked at.
+Here is an overview of the different reticles I looked at in alphabetical order with Mil-Dot at the end.

 DOA